Terms and Conditions of Sale

 - any petition or receiving order in bankruptcy shall be presented or made against the Buyer; or

-- (where the Buyer is a limited company) any resolution or petition to wind up the company (other than for the purpose of amalgamation or reconstruction while solvent) shall be passed by the Directors or Members, or presented; or
+- (where the Buyer is a limited company) any resolution or petition to wind up the company (other than for the purpose of amalgamation or reconstruction while solvent) shall be passed by the Buyer.

 - the Buyer is unable to pay its debts or ceases to trade, or a Receiver of the whole or any part of the Buyer’s undertaking shall be appointed; or